AlloyXChange/alloyx-smart-contracts/README.md

 In the AlloyX front you can do the following:

 **Create Vaults**

+In this screen we allow for the creation of vaults and a high level view of existing vaults.
 ![alt text](https://storage.googleapis.com/cauris_deep_dive/alloyx_vault.png)

 **Edit Vaults**

+Here, vault creators can deposit their tokens as well as publish to the destination chain.
 ![alt text](https://storage.googleapis.com/cauris_deep_dive/alloyx_edit.png)

 **Redeem Vault Tokens**

+Token holders can redeem their vault tokens at maturity in our redemption portal.
 ![alt text](https://storage.googleapis.com/cauris_deep_dive/alloyx_redeem.png)

 ## Core Features: